gemperline/COVID-19-Data/covid-19-data/README.md

+#Video Presentation on YouTube: https://youtu.be/ZOJb0tLEygQ
+(File was too big)

 # COVID-19 Data
 This application serves as a simple React web app to display current COVID-19 data.
 It features clickable cards that will toggle the map to show the related data.
 Upon selecting a country from the dropdown menu, the map will zoom to the general area